GilesLuo/GilesLuo/README.md

 ### Greatings!
 This is Zhiyao (Giles)!👋
-- :school: My status: I'm a full-time DPhil student at University of Oxford after working as a graduate research fellow for National University of Singapore with Prof. Xiaonan Wang (https://www.smartsystemsengineering.com/).
+- :school: My status: I'm a full-time DPhil student at CHILab, University of Oxford (https://eng.ox.ac.uk/chi/) after working as a graduate research fellow for National University of Singapore with Prof. Xiaonan Wang (https://www.smartsystemsengineering.com/).

 - :man_student: I received MSc Degree at National University of Singapore in 2020 on my Master Thesis "Collision-Free Multi-Agent Path Finding via Distributed Reinforcement Learning" under the supervison of Prof. Guillaume Sartoretti (https://www.marmotlab.org/).
 Before that, I received Bachelor degree from Northwestern Polytechnical University in China under the joint educational framework with National University of Singapore.